dagger/dagger/RELEASING.md

   with the value in `sdk/python/src/dagger/engine/_version.py`):

 ```
-This SDK is compatible with 🚙 Engine + 🚗 CLI version [`v0.5.3`](https://github.com/dagger/dagger/releases/tag/v0.5.3)
+This SDK is compatible with 🚙 Engine + 🚗 CLI version [`v0.6.0`](https://github.com/dagger/dagger/releases/tag/v0.6.0)
 ```

-- [x] Add link to PyPI, e.g. `🐍 https://pypi.org/project/dagger-io/0.5.4/`
+- [ ] Add link to PyPI, e.g. `🐍 https://pypi.org/project/dagger-io/0.6.0/`
-- [x] Add link to ReadTheDocs, e.g. `📖 https://dagger-io.readthedocs.io/en/sdk-python-v0.5.4/`
+- [ ] Add link to ReadTheDocs, e.g. `📖 https://dagger-io.readthedocs.io/en/sdk-python-v0.6.0/`
-- [x] Click through each pull request and remove all the ones that don't change any Python SDK files.
+- [ ] Click through each pull request and remove all the ones that don't change any Python SDK files.
 Some pull requests are labelled with `sdk/python`, which makes this process quicker.
-- [x] Remove all **New Contributors** which do not have a pull request under the **What's Changed** section.
+- [ ] Remove all **New Contributors** which do not have a pull request under the **What's Changed** section.
-- [x] Remove **Full Changelog** line since in includes changes across all SDKs
+- [ ] Remove **Full Changelog** line since in includes changes across all SDKs
   + Engine + docs, etc.
-- [x] Lastly, add the following **What to do next?** section:
+- [ ] Lastly, add the following **What to do next?** section:

 ```
 ## What to do next?